-Course Master of Science - Wind Energy Engineering Module name Energy economics Abbreviation (if applicable) EE Subtitle (if applicable) Seminar (if applicable) Semester Winter semester Person in charge of module Prof. Dr. Pao-Yu Oei, Europa-Universität Flensburg Lecturer/s Prof. Dr. Pao-Yu Oei, Europa-Universität Flensburg Status within the curriculum Master Course Wind Energy Engineering Status within the curriculum Compulsory elective course Language English Type of course and hours per 4 SH lectures week Student workload attendance: 60 h private study: 90 h Credit points 5 ECTS Preconditions according to examination regulations Admission to the M. Sc.
+Course Master of Science - Wind Energy Engineering Module name Energy economics Abbreviation (if applicable) EE EE Subtitle (if applicable) LL Seminar (if applicable) Semester Winter semester Person in charge of module Prof. Dr. Pao-Yu Oei, Europa-Universität Flensburg Lecturer/s Prof. Dr. Pao-Yu Oei, Europa-Universität Flensburg Status within the curriculum Master Course Wind Energy Engineering Status within the curriculum Compulsory elective course Language English Type of course and hours per 4 SH lectures week Student workload attendance: 60 h private study: 90 h Credit points 5 ECTS Preconditions according to examination regulations Admission to the M. Sc.
 Wind Energy Engineering Use of the module in other No use in other degree programmes degree programmes Learning outcomes: aims of Students are introduced to the fundamental problems and the overall the module, acquired skills contexts of the economics of energy.
 Students will learn about the different parts of energy demand and the different ways of energy supply.
 An understanding of the limitations of non-renewable energy sources and the difficulties of their substitution by renewable and often intermittent energy sources is taught.
 The differences in the markets for grid-bound fuels are taught.
 At the end of the seminar, each student is able to understand the basic relationships of the various energy markets and classify the contribution of different energy sources, fuels and technologies in the context of the total energy system and sustainable development.
 Subjects covered Why is energy a subject of economics?
-Energy as a resource; Energy consumption and sustainable development; Energy and the environment; Social costs of energy; General aspects of energy markets; Prices in energy markets; The state of the • The coal market; The crude oil market; The natural gas market; The electricity market; The market for district heating; Energy demand by sector; Industry, Households, Commercial sector, Transport Trans Transport, Potentials costs and limits of renewable energy sources Potentials, costs and limits of renewable energy sources, Solar energy for electricity.
-Solar energy for low temperature heat.
-Solar energy for electricity, Solar energy for low temperature heat, Wind energy, Energy from biomass, Hydropower, Geothermal energy, Wave and tidal energy, Potentials, costs and limits of the rational use of energy by sector, Industry, Households, Commercial Sector, Transport, Scenarios of sustainable long term energy systems Form of examination Presentation of the different teams and a final written report by each 1 office examination team Media used Group work and lectures with projector based presentations Recommended literature Erdmann, Georg, Peter Zweifel (2010): Energieökonomik.
-Theorie und Recommended interacture Anwendung.
+Energy as a resource; Energy consumption and sustainable development; Energy and the environment; Social costs of energy; Control or party of an arrange policy of the property of the propert General aspects of energy markets; Prices in energy markets; The seal market: The english The english The pattern of the The coal market; The crude oil market; The natural gas market; The electricity market; The market for district heating; Energy demand by sector; Industry, Households, Commercial sector, Transport Trans Transport, Potentials costs and limits of renewable energy sources Potentials, costs and limits of renewable energy sources, Solar energy for electricity, Solar energy for low temperature heat, Wind energy, Energy from biomass, Hydropower, Geothermal energy, Wave and tidal energy, Potentials, costs and limits of the rational use of energy by sector, Industry, Households, Commercial Sector, Transport, Scenarios of sustainable long term energy systems Form of examination Presentation of the different teams and a final written report by each 1 of the of the chartest and the chartes team Media used Group work and lectures with projector based presentations Recommended literature Erdmann, Georg, Peter Zweifel (2010): Energieökonomik.
+Theorie und Anwendung.
 Springer, Heidelberg Banks, Ferdinand B.: Energy Economics: A Modern Introduction.
-Kluewer Academic Publishers, Boston BP (see most recent year): World Energy Report.
-Internet - Dr (366 most recent year).
-World Energy Report.
-Internet
+Kluewer Academic Publishers, Boston 1 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2